Virginia Cavaliers: Lacrosse

 The men's and women's lacrosse teams play their home games at Klöckner Stadium, or occasionally Turf Field or Scott Stadium.
 The men's program has won nine national championships (two pre-NCAA titles in 1952 and 1970 and seven NCAA titles in 1972, 1999, 2003, 2006, 2011, 2019 and 2021) and the women's program has won three national championships (in 1991, 1993, and 2004).

 The 2006 lacrosse season was noteworthy for the men's team as it established the best record in NCAA history with a perfect 17–0 season en route to winning the 2006 national championship.
 On the season, the team won its games by an average of more than eight goals per game and drew comparisons to some of the best lacrosse teams of all time.
 Senior attackman Matt Ward won the Tewaaraton Trophy as the nation's best player, was selected as a First Team All-American and the USILA Player of the Year, and was named the Final Four MVP.
 He also broke the record for the most goals in the NCAA tournament with 16 goals (previously held by Gary Gait with 15).
 Eight Cavaliers were named All-Americans—three on the First Team, three on the Second Team, and two on the Third Team.
 Five Cavaliers were selected in the 2006 Major League Lacrosse Collegiate Draft.
 Matt Ward, Kyle Dixon, and Michael Culver were selected in the first round, Matt Poskay in the second, and J.J.
 Morrissey in the third.

 On March 28, 2009, the men's team played in the longest game in the history of NCAA Division I lacrosse—a 10–9 victory over Maryland in seven overtime periods.

 Softball

 The Cavaliers softball team began play in 1980.
-The team has made one NCAA Tournament appearance in 2010.
+The team has made two NCAA tournament appearances in 2010 and 2024.
 The current head coach is Joanna Hardin.